Grim-/OutwardSuperSimpleExample/README.md

 ```

 > What about this?

 Now we only need to get this reference once, doing it many times is costly, so the awake method is ideal for this as it is only ever called once, perfect.

 Remember when we talked about everything being components?

-Something you will do very often while working with any Unity game is using the GetComponent function to get a reference to a component GetComponent<T> where T is the type (the class) of component you wish to retrieve.
+Something you will do very often while working with any Unity game is using the GetComponent<T>() function to get a reference to a component where T is the type (the class) of component you wish to retrieve (aslong as it's base is MonoBehaviour!)

 ```c#
 	public void Awake()